vuquangkhtn/problems-solving/interview-questions/microfrontend.md

 # Micro-Frontends

+### What is Application Shell in Micro Frontend?

+The Application Shell (or App Shell) is a critical architectural pattern in micro-frontend implementations that serves as the container and orchestrator for all micro-frontend components.
+It provides the foundation for loading, rendering, and coordinating multiple independent micro-frontends within a unified application experience.

+Shell is responsible for:

+- **Bootstrapping the application**: Initializes the core application framework and loads essential resources.
+- **Routing and navigation**: Manages the top-level routing to determine which micro-frontend(s) should be loaded based on the current URL.
+- **Layout management**: Provides the overall page structure and layout containers where micro-frontends will be mounted.
+- **Micro-frontend loading**: Dynamically loads and unloads micro-frontends as users navigate through the application.
+- **Communication coordination**: Establishes the event bus or communication mechanisms that allow micro-frontends to interact with each other.
+- **Shared dependencies**: Manages common dependencies and shared libraries to avoid duplication.
+- **Error boundaries**: Provides fallback UI and error handling when micro-frontends fail to load or crash during execution.
+- **Global state management**: Maintains application-wide state that needs to be accessible across micro-frontends.

+There are different implementation approaches for the Application Shell in micro-frontends:

+1. **Lightweight shell**: Minimal shell that primarily handles routing and composition, with most functionality delegated to micro-frontends.
+2. **Feature-rich shell**: More comprehensive shell that provides shared services, state management, and UI components to micro-frontends.
+3. **Server-side shell**: Composition happens on the server, with the shell rendering the initial HTML structure before sending to the client.

+Best practices for Application Shell:

+- Keep the shell as thin as possible to maintain the autonomy of micro-frontends.
+- Clearly define the contract between the shell and micro-frontends.
+- Implement proper error boundaries to prevent a failing micro-frontend from breaking the entire application.
+- Consider performance implications when loading multiple micro-frontends.
+- Design the shell to be framework-agnostic if micro-frontends use different technologies.

+The Application Shell pattern is essential for creating a cohesive user experience while maintaining the independence and isolation benefits of micro-frontends.

 ### What is Web Components?
 Describe Web Components technologies

 Web Components are a set of web platform APIs that allow you to create reusable custom elements with their own encapsulated functionality.
 They are based on standard HTML, CSS, and JavaScript, and can be used in any web application.